Promotion password managers with cloud synchronization. Password managers (comparative review). Protection for all passwords

 • Mobile applications are implemented only on a paid basis

-• In general, the program is free, but you need to pay for additional features.
+• In general, the program is free, but you have to pay for additional features

 Price